 Procera AVH Memory Proprietary Blend

-Acetyl L-Carnitine HCl (750 mg) – ALCAR is able to pass the blood-brain barrier, delivering carnitine’s mitochondrial support to brain cells.
-Assists with elderly cognition, but no evidence of it enhancing cognition for younger users.
+Acetyl L-Carnitine HCl – ALCAR is able to pass the blood-brain barrier, delivering carnitine’s mitochondrial support to brain cells.
+Assists with elderly cognition and may help with general brain bioenergetics at all ages.
 More on ALCAR.

 Extreme Focus Blend

 Rhodiola Rosea (3% rosavins, 1% salidroside) – Standardized extract of a potent adaptogen, boosts mental & physical performance by resisting fatigue & stress.
 More on Rhodiola.

 Green Tea Extract (50% caffeine) – One could hope for L-theanine, the brainwave optimizing amino found in green tea, or even the neuroprotecting antioxidants.
 Procera focuses primarily on the 50% caffeine content here.
 More on L-Theanine.